 Later we board the overnight sleeper train for a journey to Moscow.

-After a journey across Poland and into Russia, we arrive in Moscow in the late morning.
-If you select our air option of this tour, it is here you will meet the rest of the group.
-Upon leaving the train we transfer to the 5-star Four Seasons Moscow, where we enjoy a welcome reception and dinner.
+After a journey across Poland into Russia, we arrive in Moscow late this morning.
+If you select our fl y option of this tour, today is the day you join the rest of your group.

-Today we cross the Europe-Asia divide and arrive in Yekaterinburg, founded in 1723 by Peter the Great.
-Here we visit the site where the Romanov family, headed by Tsar Nicholas II, was murdered in 1918, now marked by a church dedicated to their memory.
+Our first stop is Kazan on the River Volga for a walking tour.
+On Day 8 we cross the Europe-Asia divide, arriving in Yekaterinburg which was founded in 1723 by Peter the Great.
+Here we visit the site where the Romanov family, headed by Tsar Nicholas II, was murdered in 1918.

-We spend Day 11 on the train enjoying the passing scenery as we travel through the Sayan Mountains.
-Enjoy drinking in the views at your leisure, or take advantage of the many comforts offered on board our luxurious train.
+We spend Day 10 on board, enjoying the passing scenery as we travel through the Sayan Mountains.

-The train follows the Shilka and Amur Rivers close to the Chinese border.
+On Day 16 the train follows the Shilka and Amur Rivers close to the Chinese border.
 Our route takes us across an area of permafrost, as remote as it is dramatic.
-During Day 18 we reach the most easterly point of our journey and as we head towards the Pacific coast, we enjoy final dinner on board.

 We are delighted to offer a version of the tour starting with a flight from London to Moscow.
 The two tours join together in Moscow on Day 5.
 Although shorter in length (15 days), this Trans-Siberian adventure includes all the splendour of Moscow, plus the classic rail journey to Vladivostok.